 We identified gaps in accountability from the post-campaign coverage reports and reviews of previous campaigns.
 We adapted an accountability framework developed by the Nigeria National Routine Immunization Strategic Plan (2013–2015),- which cuts across all levels.
-Selected indicators were used to monitor the Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. of the framework.
+Selected indicators were used to monitor the Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these of the framework.
 Administrative actions such as sanctions and rewards were taken as necessary.

 We found that the implementation of the accountability framework was highly instrumental in achieving a high level of coordination among all stakeholders and to improving efficient utilization of resources.
 We also found that the implementation of the accountability framework in the 2017/2018 MVC contributed to the improved performance of states in terms of measles vaccination coverage compared to the 2015/2016 campaign.

 We have demonstrated that the implementation of the accountability framework in the 2017/2018 MVC led to a considerable reduction in the misuse and abuse of resources and also contributed to remarkable improvement in the measles vaccination coverages across states compared to the 2015/2016 MVC.